neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 2) GET `/control/v1/safekeepers` lists safekeepers.
 3) GET `/control/v1/safekeepers/:node_id` gets safekeeper.
 4) PUT `/control/v1/safekepers/:node_id/status` changes status to e.g.
-   `unavailable` or `decomissioned`.
+   `offline` or `decomissioned`.
 Initially it is simpler not to schedule any
     migrations here.

 Safekeeper deploy scripts should register safekeeper at storage_contorller as